CumulusNetworks/docs/content/cumulus-netq-45/More-Documents/NetQ-CLI-Reference-Manual/show.md

 ### Syntax

-Four forms of the command are available, based on whether you want to view interface health for all devices or a given device, and whether you want to filter by an interface type.
+Five forms of the command are available, based on whether you want to view interface health for all devices or a given device, and whether you want to filter by an interface type.

 ```
 netq show interfaces